 Common Seal Model & Price:

-- Common Seal, artwork size 35 mm (diameter) - $49 (3 working days): Product order before 1pm on Day 1 (order date) and collect on Day 4 around 4pm
+- Common Seal, artwork size 35 mm (diameter) - $49 (3 working days): Product order before 1pm on Day 1 (order date) and collect on Day 4 after 4pm

-- Common Seal, artwork size 35 mm (diameter)- $89 (1 day express) - Product has to be order before 12pm and can be collected the next day at around 4pm
+- Common Seal, artwork size 35 mm (diameter)- $89 (1 day express) - Product has to be order before 12pm and can be collected the next day at after 4pm

-- Common Seal, artwork size 35 mm (diameter)-$129 (4 hour express) Product order 4 hours will be after artwork approval.
+- Common Seal, artwork size 35 mm (diameter)-$129 (4 hour express) Product order under 4 Hours Express will be after artwork approval.
 Last order by 12pm for the same day collection at our office.

-- Each common seal purchase comes with 5 free stickers (in red or gold)
+- Each common seal purchase comes with 5 free stickers (in maroon or gold)

 Table Seal Model & Price: